jacqueswest/web_ui_tests/README.md

   Copy the full path of the report and open it in a browser or in a HTML viewer to view the report.

-  Example of API HTML test report:
+  Example of WEB UI HTML test report:

     Result	Test	Duration	Links
     Passed	tests/test_add_users.py::test_verify_landing_on_user_list_table	0.03